nesjett/unreal-engine-crawling-system/docs/index.md

 !!! note

-    Since Unreal Engine version 4.27, the Crawling System is a component based package, making it easy to integrate into any existing project by simply using interfaces and components.
+    Since Unreal Engine **version 4.27+**, the Crawling System is a component based package, making it easy to integrate into any existing project by simply using interfaces and components. you can find the **legacy package documentation** in the following document: [Legacy documentation page](https://redirect.epicgames.com/?redirectTo=http://bit.ly/ue4-crawling-sys-docs)

 ![Package content](./images/cs-package-content.jpg){ loading=lazy }

+* Debuggin and setup elements: Game Mode, Player Controller, HUD, Widged with options.
+* Core route Actor: Allows interacting with the route path.
+* Example Characters:
+    * 2 Player characters with input bindings.
+    * 1 AI character with basic movement functionality.

 ## Technical considerations